mbsoroush/Emotion-Classification-in-Natural-Language-Text/README.md

 ### ⚖️ License

-This repository is provided **without an open-source license**.
+This work is licensed under a [Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-All rights reserved – you may **not** use, copy, modify, or distribute this code without explicit permission.
+Use in CVs, portfolios, or derivative works is **not permitted without explicit permission** from the author.